Codecademy/docs/content/html/concepts/attributes/terms/style/style.md

 ---
 Title: 'Style'
-Description: 'The style attribute specifies how a page will be rendered in a web browser.'
+Description: 'Specifies how a page will be rendered in a web browser.'
 Subjects:
   - 'Web Development'
   - 'Web Design'